-It Wouldn't Be a Southern Christmas Without This Easy Appetizer
+It Wouldn't Be a Southern Christmas Without This Easy Green Dip

 Made with frozen turnip greens, white wine, garlic, and crushed red pepper, the dip has a spicy bite that is balanced out with creamy richness from cream cheese, sour cream, and Parmesan cheese.
 Think of it as your favorite warm spinach dip with a Southern accent and way more personality.
 We recommend topping the dip with chopped bacon and serving with hot sauce on the side, for those who like their greens extra spicy.